 There are two types of bone cancer – primary and secondary, also known as metastatic.
 The most frequently occurring of the two is metastatic bone disease (MDB), which is cancer that has spread to the bone from a primary site.
 Approximately 1.2 million cases of new cancer are diagnosed each year in the United States with total cases numbering more than five million.
 Many of these cancers end up spreading to the bone with an estimated prevalence of 500,000 metastatic bone cases at any given time and 170,000 new cases each year.

-Earlier detection and improved treatments from specialists like Dr. Daniel C. Allison are helping patients with metastatic bone disease to live longer than ever.
-Los Angeles’s Dr. Allison is a recognized leader in orthopaedic oncology, and limb preservation.
+Earlier detection and improved treatments from bone cancer specialists like Dr. Daniel C. Allison are helping patients with metastatic bone disease to live longer than ever.
+Los Angeles’s Dr. Allison is a recognized leader in orthopedic oncology, and limb preservation.
 He treats patients for all benign and malignant problems of the musculoskeletal system, including soft tissue and primary sarcomas of the bone, metastatic bone cancer, and invasive skin cancers of the pelvis, shoulder girdle, back, and extremities.

 If you or a loved one is suffering from metastatic bone cancer, call (310) 730-8008 to learn more and schedule an appointment today.Contact A Metastatic Bone Disease Expert